Investing In Commercial Real Estate - Is The Grass Always Greener? Maybe.

 Residential investment properties are typically valued according to comparable properties on the street.

-So if you are renting out a single family home and the other homes in the area appreciate your property typically appreciates along with it.
+So, if you are renting out a single-family home, and the other homes in the area appreciate your property typically appreciates along with it.
 Recently that's been a very healthy rate.

 The downside of course is that if the market falls for homes on your street then your investment property goes down with the rest (remember, think long term and don't let the short thinking masses who are often distracted by shiny objects get to you).

-Investing in commercial real estate usually doesn't have this issue, because again, the value of commercial investment properties are more closely tied to the rent they generate and because that flucuates less the value of the properties fluctuates less.
+Investing in commercial real estate usually doesn't have this issue, because again, the value of commercial investment properties are more closely tied to the rent they generate and because that fluctuates less the value of the properties fluctuates less.

 The most wealthy investors will look at commercial investing the same way we look at residential investing.
 Find a deal, lock it up, profit from it.

-Canadian commercial real estate "deals" are properties that are mismanged, can be acquired for less than market value because the rents are low, and then turned around quickly by raising rents with a better management team.
+Canadian commercial real estate "deals" are properties that are mismanaged, can be acquired for less than market value because the rents are low, and then turned around quickly by raising rents with a better management team.

 Investing in commercial real estate has the same basic fundamentals of any types of investments.

-In my opinion there's one common mistake that many beginner's getting started investing in commercial real estate make.
+In my opinion, there's one common mistake that many beginner's getting started investing in commercial real estate make.

-They'll go off and buy an 8-plex because they believe that if one of units goes vacant they have 7 other units generating cash for them.
+They'll go off and buy an 8-plex because they believe that if one of the units goes vacant they have 7 other units generating cash for them.

 And if they investing in a single family home and the tenants leave they have no other income stream.